FranckPachot/yb-perf-hub/README.md

 # yb-perf-hub

-🧪 experimental dashboard on YugabyteDB Active Session history
+🧪 experimental dashboard on YugabyteDB Active Session history ⚠️  this creates a user (gv$fdw) with a random password (to use with FDW) and remote tables and views to query ASH on all nodes

 1. set the IP of one node of your YugabyteDB cluster in `.env` (the IP, not the hostname, because this goes to /etc/hosts in the container)